 - (i) a moving object comes to rest.

 - (ii) an object at rest starts moving.

 - (iii) velocity of an object changes.

 - (iv) shape of an object changes.

-Scientific Conception of Work

-- Work is done when a force produces motion in a body. - Work is said to be done when a force is applied on a body and the body moves under the influence of force.
+Scientific Conception of Work is done when force is applied on a body and when that force produces motion under its influence.

-Condition of Work
+Condition of Work done

 - (i) Force should be applied on the body. - (ii) Body should be displaced.